• The Warehouse Salon

 Sienna's hair is healthy now, and she can go four days between washes.
 But that early mistake taught me to be crystal clear about product placement, not just product choice.

-Her story wasn’t unusual, but when I asked what she was using, she pulled out a long list of random drugstore products.
-Some for “hydration,” some for “volume,” and one that promised to “fix everything.”
-That’s when it clicked.
+When I asked what she was using, she pulled out a long list of random drugstore products.
+Some for "hydration," some for "volume," and one that promised to "fix everything."
+That's when it clicked.

 The problem wasn't her hair.
 It was her routine.

-The Day Delilah Realized She Was Drowning Her Hair
+The Client Who Was Drowning Her Hair

-I had a client named Delilah last year who’d been using heavy coconut oil on her ends every single night for months.
-“My ends are still so dry,” she said.
-“I don’t understand why the oil isn’t working.”
+I had a client last year who'd been using heavy coconut oil on her ends every single night for months.
+"My ends are still so dry," she said.
+"I don't understand why the oil isn't working."

 I touched her hair.
 It didn't feel dry.
 It felt coated.
 The oil was sitting on top of her hair, not penetrating it, because she'd never sealed the cuticle first.